On space-like generalized constant ratio hypersufaces in Minkowski spaces: Space-like hypersurfaces in

+Finally, we want to give our second main theorem that his proof is completely similar to the proof of the first main theorem as Theorem \ref{GCRE14Spacelikekoni} given in the previos subsection:

-Now, we are ready to obtain the following theorem. \begin{theorem} Let $x:M\rightarrow \mathbb{E}_{1}^{3}$ be a space-like surface immersed in the 3-dimension Minkowski space $\mathbb{E}_{1}^{3}$.
-Also, assume that $M$ is lying in the space-like cone of $\mathbb{E}_{1}^{3}$.
-Then, $M$ is a GCR space-like surface if and only if it can be parametrized by
+\begin{theorem} Let $M$ be a space-like hypersurface with vanishing Gauss-Kronecker curvature in the Minkowski space $\mathbb E^4_1$.
+Then, $M$ is a GCR hypersurface lying in the time-like cone if and only if it is congruent to one of the following 3 types of hypersurfaces. \begin{enumerate} \item [(i)] A part of the hypercylinder given in Example \ref{GCRE14timelikeorn1},